starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 We currently recommend a combined 40GB RAM + swap to avoid Out Of Memory crashes while playing Star Citizen.
 Systems with less than 40GB RAM will need additional swap or zram configured.

 Zram stores swap in RAM using on-the-fly compression which can improve game performance when memory utilization gets high.
+In our experience, this tends to provide better performance in Star Citizen than zswap.
 - For systems with 16GB RAM, we recommend all 16GB configured for zram with at least an 8GB swap file.
-- For systems with 32GB RAM, zram can be used in place of a swap file by configuring all 32GB for zram.
+- For systems with 32GB RAM, we recommend configuring all 32GB for zram with at least a couple extra GB in a swap file.

 See the [Arch Wiki](https://wiki.archlinux.org/title/Zram#Using_zram-generator) for configuration instructions that should work for most distros.